Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Introduction

 \section{Introduction}

-In reflection seismology one places point sources and point receivers on the earth's surface.
-A source generates acoustic waves in the subsurface, which are reflected where the medium properties vary discontinuously.
-In seismic imaging, one aims to reconstruct the properties of the subsurface from the reflected waves that are observed at the surface \cite{Claerbout1985Book,Biondi2006,Symes2009}.
-There are various approaches to seismic imaging, each based on a different mathematical model for seismic reflection data with underlying assumptions.
-In general, seismic scattering and inverse scattering have been formulated in the form of a linearized inverse problem for the medium coefficient in the acoustic wave equation.
-The linearization is around a smoothly varying background, called the velocity model, which is a priori also unknown.
-However, in the inverse scattering setting considered here, we assume the background model to be known.
-The linearization defines a single scattering operator mapping the model contrast (with respect to the background) to the data, that consists of the restriction to the acquistion set of the scattered field.
-The adjoint of this map defines the process of imaging in general.
+Reflection seismology is a commonly used method to study the properties of Earth's subsurface in geophysical exploration.
+Point sources are placed on Earth's surface which generate acoustic waves in the subsurface that are reflected where the medium properties vary discontinuously.
+These reflections are recorded at Earth's surface by (arrays of) point receivers.
+The goal of seismic imaging is to reconstruct the singular variations in medium properties from the reflected waves recorded at the surface \cite{Claerbout1985Book,Biondi2006,Symes2009}.
+The most common formulation for seismic inverse scattering takes the form of a linearized inverse problem for the medium coefficient in the acoustic wave equation, where the linearization is performed about a smoothly varying background.
+Here, the background model is assumed to be known.
+However, via a formulation as a separable inverse problem one can also proceed with determining this background model.
+The linearization defines a single scattering operator that maps the coefficient contrast to the data, i.e., the restriction of the scattered wave field to the acquisition set.
+The adjoint defines the process of imaging.

-We consider reverse-time migration (RTM) \cite{SchultzSherwood1980,whitmore:1983,mcmechan:1983,baysalKS:1983,sunM:2001}, and the RTM-based inverse scattering transform developed and analyzed by Op't Root \textit{et al.} \cite{OptrootSdH:2012}.
-Through an appropriate formulation of the wave field continuation approach, we arrive at a representation of RTM in terms of a Fourier Integral Operator (FIO) associated with a canonical graph.
-We revisit the original reverse-time imaging procedure.
-An RTM migration algorithm constists of three main parts: The modeling of source wave propagation in forward time, the modeling of receiver or reflected wave propagation in reverse time, and the application of the so called imaging condition \cite{Claerbout1985Book,Biondi2006}.
+We consider reverse-time migration (RTM) \cite{SchultzSherwood1980, whitmore:1983, mcmechan:1983, baysalKS:1983, sunM:2001}, and the RTM-based inverse scattering transform developed and analyzed by Op't Root \textit{et al.} \cite{OptrootSdH:2012}.
+Through an appropriate formulation based on wave field continuation \cite{Duchkov-wavemotion}, we arrive at a representation of RTM in terms of a Fourier Integral Operator (FIO) associated with a canonical graph.
+Indeed, we use such a representation.
+The key contribution of this paper lies in the development of an algorithm for the solution of the wave equation with a \textit{boundary source} and homogeneous initial conditions using the dyadic parabolic decomposition of phase space in the limit of fine scales.
+This algorithm is then composed with an imaging condition to yield the RTM-type imaging or inverse scattering.
+We explicitly admit the formation of caustics.